Retinal Vein Occlusion (Eye Stroke): Symptoms, Causes, Diagnosis, and Treatment Options

 A history of blood clots

 If you have a history of blood clots, you may be at increased risk of developing RVO.
-It's important to discuss your medical history with our optometrist to determine your risk of developing this condition.
+It's important to discuss your medical history with your optometrist to determine your risk of developing this condition.

 Certain medications

 Some medications, such as birth control pills and hormone replacement therapy, can increase your risk of developing blood clots, which can in turn increase your risk of developing RVO.
-It's important to talk to our optometrist about any medications you're taking and their potential risks.
+It's important to talk to your optometrist about any medications you're taking and their potential risks.

 Family history

 If you have a family history of RVO or other eye conditions, you may be at increased risk of developing this condition.
-It's important to discuss your family history with our optometrist and undergo regular eye exams to monitor your eye health.
+It's important to discuss your family history with your optometrist and undergo regular eye exams to monitor your eye health.

 How Our Optometrists Diagnose Retinal Vein Occlusion